Apply for OR reconfirm your 30 hours eligibility code to receive 30 hours free childcare.

 A Parent Champion volunteers for a few hours each week to chat to other parents about local services and free early learning opportunities for eligible two-year olds and all three and four-year olds.
 They also use these opportunities to talk to other parents about the many benefits of early learning for their children.

 Parent Champions can talk with other parents informally - sharing information and their own positive experiences about using local services and childcare.
-Mums and/or dads from all communities are welcomed.
+Mums and/or dads, grandparents, carers from all communities are welcomed.

-- Read the Family and Childcare Trust article about the DfEs Director of Early Years and Childcare visit (external link) with Haringey's Parent Champion Volunteers
+- Read the Coram Family and Childcare article about the DfEs Director of Early Years and Childcare visit (external link) with Haringey's Parent Champion Volunteers

-- You would need to spare around five to seven hours each week, for a minimum of six months.
+- You would need to commit to around five hours each week, for a minimum of six months.
 You should normally be able to fit it in around your family, study or other commitments.

-- Training and support is provided by the local authority and the Family and Childcare Trust - a training certificate is awarded for the initial induction training.
+- Training and support is provided by the local authority and the Coram Family and Childcare - with the option of also working towards an accredited level 1 training certificate in Parent Champions - awarded for by Open College Network London Region (OCN London).

-- Once trained, Haringey's Learning and Volunteer Coordinators support and work with Parent Champions in and around children's centres and areas like libraries, local playgroups, school gates, community events.
+- Once trained, Parent Champions will work in and around children's centres and areas like libraries, local playgroups, Job Centres, ESOL classes, school gates, Health Centres, community events.

-- You would talk with individuals or small groups about childcare and other services.
+- You would talk with individuals or small groups about the value of free early learning for 2, 3 and 4-year-olds.

 - You could help parents to find further information and advice by signposting them to services which meet their particular needs.